 Impacts of COVID-19 on women and youth at MEDA: Learning from our projects

-During this year’s Gender Equality Week, we turn our attention to what is threatening to roll back gains made on furthering gender equality around the world - the COVID-19 pandemic.
+There is a threat to the gains made on furthering gender equality around the world - the COVID-19 pandemic.

 We have written about the global consequences of the novel coronavirus on communities experiencing oppression where the socio-economic effects have laid bare the fissures in our social safety nets and market systems, but have since taken the opportunity to learn more about the localized effects on gender equality and social inclusion (GESI) in MEDA’s programming.